nuwave/lighthouse/UPGRADE.md

 ### Replace `Nuwave\Lighthouse\Subscriptions\Events\BroadcastSubscriptionEvent` with queue job

-The event is no longer fired.
+The event is no longer fired, and the event class was removed.
 The queued listener for this event is replaced with a queued job.

-If you manually fired the event you should replace it by queing an instance of `Nuwave\Lighthouse\Subscriptions\Job\BroadcastSubscriptionJob` instead.
+If you manually fired the event, replace it by queuing a `Nuwave\Lighthouse\Subscriptions\BroadcastSubscriptionJob`.